ecr007/Docker-Essential-Training/01-Docker-Explained.md

 Container runtimes create, manage and delete containers.

+Namespaces defines what resources containers can access.
+Control Group define how much of those resources containers can consume.

 **Container runtimes automate all these with one command ```docker run```**

 In the host: